Merck Manual

 Chronic cavitary histoplasmosis is characterized by pulmonary lesions that are often apical and resemble cavitary tuberculosis.
 Manifestations are worsening cough and dyspnea, progressing eventually to disabling respiratory dysfunction.
 Dissemination does not occur.

 Progressive disseminated histoplasmosis characteristically includes generalized involvement of the reticuloendothelial system, with hepatosplenomegaly, lymphadenopathy, bone marrow involvement, and sometimes oral or gastrointestinal ulcerations.
-The course is usually subacute or chronic, with only nonspecific, often subtle symptoms (eg, fever, fatigue, weight loss, weakness, malaise); the condition of HIV-positive patients may inexplicably worsen.
+The course is usually subacute or chronic, with only nonspecific, often subtle symptoms (eg, fever, fatigue, weight loss, weakness, malaise); the condition of patients who are HIV-positive may inexplicably worsen.
 The central nervous system may become involved, causing meningitis or focal brain lesions.
 Adrenal infection is rare but may result in Addison disease.
-Severe pneumonia is rare, but patients with AIDS may develop severe acute pneumonia with hypoxia suggesting Pneumocystis jirovecii infection, as well as hypotension, mental status changes, coagulopathy, or rhabdomyolysis.
+Severe pneumonia is rare, but patients with AIDS may develop severe acute pneumonia with hypoxia, as well as hypotension, mental status changes, coagulopathy, or rhabdomyolysis.

 Patients with histoplasmosis may lose vision, but organisms are not present in ocular lesions, antifungal chemotherapy is not helpful, and the link to H. capsulatum infection is unclear.